ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 release an entire private stack history and the speculative subtrees stored on its links.
 Shared history survives because another head or link still owns it.

-Now follow one concrete reduction.
-Start with a stack version whose parse table says to reduce two children.
-Its `StackHead` points to the current `StackNode`.
-The links below that node contain the recent syntax and lead toward older parser states.
+Now follow one concrete reduction: a stack version whose parse table says to reduce two children.
+Its `StackHead` points to the current `StackNode`, and the links below that node contain the recent syntax, leading toward older parser states.

 ![A reduction replacing two stack children with one parent](/image/blog/02-reduction-pop.svg)

-The diagram shows the logical stack from older to newer.
-In memory, Tree-sitter stores the links in the opposite direction so a reduction can walk backward from the current top.
+The diagram shows the logical stack from older to newer; in memory, Tree-sitter stores the links in the opposite direction so a reduction can walk backward from the current top.

-Suppose the grammar says to reduce two children.
 Tree-sitter starts a **DFS pop cursor** at the version's current node.
-The cursor holds the current stack node, the accumulated child handles, and the remaining grammar-child count.
+The cursor holds the current stack node, the accumulated child **handles**—a handle is a compact value, an index or other stand-in for a pointer, that names a subtree without being its address—and the remaining grammar-child count.
 It follows two links backward, collects the subtrees carried by those links, and stops at the predecessor state underneath them.

 If a node has several backward links, the history has forked.
 Tree-sitter copies the cursor and follows every route.
 Each completed route produces its own